Chapter 1 Introductory Statistics in R

 ## 5 year 1998 1.40 1996 1998 2000

-• We have the code spread across multiple lines with most lines ending with the piping operator %>%.
-This is done (and recommended) for readability.
+• The code is spread across multiple lines with most lines ending with the piping operator |>.
+This is done for readability (and recommended by all users of R).
 When performing an analysis, you often will revisit the code at a later time.
 Readable code is paramount to reproducibility.

-uadata <- uadata %>%
+uadata <- uadata |>

 Here we tell R to take the uadata data, pipe it to the mutate function (which allows us to create and/or replace variables by changing/mutating them).
 We then assign the variables id and year as versions of themselves that are being treated as factors (or categories).